Oru Kadhal Seiveer: Production

 Ravi Bhargavan, who had directed films such as Well Done (2003) and Kadhal Seiya Virumbu (2005), returned with Oru Kadhal Seiveer under the banner of Selvi Productions.
 Santhosh who was also the hero of Ravi Bhargavan's earlier film Kadhal Seiya Virumbu teamed up again with the director.
 Newcomer Archana Galrani, who was studying eleventh grade at that time, had been signed as the female lead.
-Krishna, known for playing the lead role in the TV serial Chidambara Rahasiyam, was chosen to play a significant role.
+Krishna, known for playing the lead role in the TV series Chidambara Rahasiyam, was chosen to play a significant role.

 Soundtrack

-The film score and the soundtrack were composed by Bharani.
-The soundtrack features 5 tracks.
+The soundtrack was composed by Bharani.

 Reception

 S. R. Ashok Kumar of The Hindu said, "Oru Kadhal Seiveer is a film with a message that has not been conveyed very well.
 The climax is a let down thus diluting the story".
-Malini Mannath wrote, "Santhosh reveals more maturity in his second film, and is more comfortable and confident here.
+Malini Mannath of Chennai Online wrote, "Santhosh reveals more maturity in his second film, and is more comfortable and confident here.
 Archana suits the role, acquits herself fairly creditably, but needs to work more on her expression" and concluded, "It's a film with a message, but could have done with more finesse".
-Another reviewer praised Santosh's acting but criticised the heroine's acting, the first half of the film and the double meaning dialogues.
+A reviewer from Cinesouth praised Santosh's acting but criticised the heroine's acting, the first half of the film and the double entendre dialogues.